Save Oregon's Bees

 Fertilizers Compatible with Organic Landscape Management – PDF

 2. Grow bee-friendly flowers (BEE FRIENDLY FLOWERS & BLOOM CALENDAR) that bloom from spring to fall to provide food for pollinators.
-To avoid poisoning pollinators, ask your garden center or nursery if plants have been treated with neonics.
+Avoid poisoning pollinators!
+Bedford you buy, ask your garden center or nursery if plants have been treated with neonics.
+If they don’t know if their plants are treated with neonics, take your business elsewhere.
 Support nurseries that provide neonic-free plants.
 You can also grow plants from untreated seed or cuttings.
 Share untreated plants, cuttings and bulbs with your friends and neighbors!
 Add more native plants to your garden to provide food for native bumblebees, solitary bees, butterflies, hummingbirds and other pollinators.

 3. Enhance ground nesting bee habitat.
 Solitary bees prefer to build nests underground.
 They look for loose, well-drained soils in sunny spots, often with some nearby plant debris they can use for nesting (raspberry canes, tomato stalks, etc).